Formula One coverage on ITV: 1997–2008

 ITV extended their contract with North One Television for a further five years in an agreement that started at the first round of the 2006 season and would produce over 100 hours of content which also included qualifying and the highlight shows.
 ITV were the host broadcasters for the British Grand Prix.

 In March 2008, ITV announced the coverage would be transferred to the BBC from the 2009 season so that the broadcaster could focus more on coverage on the UEFA Champions League.
 The contract to show the sport at the time of announcement was worth £25 million.
 ITV later announced that they had enacted a clause within their contract enabling them to leave F1 coverage after the 2008 season.

+At the 2008 Japanese Grand Prix, Martin Brundle stood in as the lead presenter as Steve Rider was unavailable due to his commitments hosting England international football on the same weekend.
+This wasn't the first time that ITV's main F1 presenter had missed a race for such a reason, Rosenthal had missed the 2005 Belgian Grand Prix to be part of ITV's live coverage of boxing on that particular weekend, he was replaced in the role for that race by Angus Scott.
+Similarly, Rider missed the 2006 United States Grand Prix as he was in Germany presenting ITV's coverage of the 2006 FIFA World Cup, with Scott again presenting that race in his absence.

 Ironically, ITV F1's highest ever broadcast rating came in its final race, the 2008 Brazilian Grand Prix, which attracted 8.8 million viewers, peaking at 12.5 million viewers and saw Lewis Hamilton win his first Formula One Drivers' World Championship title.
 On 17 November 2008, BBC announced that Martin Brundle would continue his commentary role alongside Jonathan Legard during the 2009 season, while Ted Kravitz would continue his pit-lane reporter role alongside Lee McKenzie.